Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/QC and normalization.md

 (Note: some authors have pointed out that there's information to be had in a cell's total counts.
 For example, cancer cells tend to have high overall RNA expression.
 When we normalize, we lose this information.
-But we've usually found that a small price to pay to control the variabilty in total counts that arises from unwanted technical sources.)
+But we've usually found that a small price to pay to control the variability in total counts that arises from unwanted technical sources.)

+## Other transformations

+We generally do not perform non-linear transformations on our data.

+Exception: UMAPs often look better when drawn from log- and sqrt-transformed data or from Pearson residuals.